Scattered in semi-desert on the Azerbaijani border, these cave monasteries date from the 6th century.

 When the monks arrived in the 6th century they had to construct channels and reservoirs for water, and their 9th-century frescoes show their close relationship with nature, notably an image of wild deer being milked, referring to the deer that gave the first monks sustenance (but not on Fridays).

 The monasteries were constructed from natural sandstone caves which were expanded by heating the rock with fire then pouring on water to split it; all have a church with a main nave and a lesser deacon’s nave to the north, as well as cells, stores and other chambers.
 Above, a dozen of the monasteries built towers to send signals between them.

 There’s a healthy population of snakes, lizards and rabbits, and a remarkable range of raptors, such as eagles, vultures, buzzards and owls, that prey on them.
 In addition there are wolves, bats in many of the caves, and there were goitred gazelles until relatively recently.
-May and June are the best time for flowers and birds, notably nesting vultures and displaying chukar, as well as huge tadpoles.
+May and June are also the best time for birds, notably nesting vultures and displaying chukar, as well as huge tadpoles.